lesbianlizard/osurc-cv/image-funnel/color-detect/README.md

+# color-detect

 The color-detect module is designed to find irregularities in image histograms, and on detection will pass the image to the next module in the funnel.

-Build/run instructions:
+## Build/run instructions:

+`
 make Basic-Histogram
 ./Basic-Histogram
+`

-Algorithm: (in-progress)
+## Algorithm: (in-progress)

--> create array for histogram Mats
+- create array for histogram Mats
--> fill array with histograms of incoming frames
+- fill array with histograms of incoming frames
--> compare incoming frames to histogram averages
+- compare incoming frames to histogram averages
--> if there are irregularities, pass img to next module
+- if there are irregularities, pass img to next module

 Portions of this algorithm can be replaced with an implementation of a background subtraction algorithm, such